kamerynjw/kamerynjw.github.io/research/talks/2023-may-mamls.md

 layout: page
 title: "Nonstandard methods versus Nash-Williams"
 permalink: /research/talks/2023-may-mamls/
-excerpt: "This is a talk at the MAMLS Spring Fling 2023 conference..."
+excerption: "This is a talk at the MAMLS Spring Fling 2023 conference..."
 ---

 This is a talk at the [MAMLS Spring Fling 2023 conference](https://sites.math.rutgers.edu/~fc327/MAMLS2023/index.html) on 23 May 2023.